Eega: Origin, scripting, and casting

 For the first time in his career, Rajamouli began casting after the script was completed because he felt the story required actors who were suitable for the roles.
 Nani, the protagonist, was the first of the three of the main cast members to be chosen; he completed filming his scenes in 25 days.
 (Note: Rajamouli reshot the entire film, and it is not clear from Nani's interview whether the 25 days includes both versions of the shooting schedule.)
 Samantha, the second actor cast, was signed as the female lead.
 Rajamouli chose Sudeepa to play the fly's human adversary after being impressed with the actor's performance in Rann (2010), and cast rapper Noel Sean as Nani's friend in the film.
 Sudeepa drew inspiration for his role as the villain from the 1983 Kannada film Bhakta Prahlada; he was portraying a character he considered to be a "bad guy" with "grey shades" rather than an antagonist.

-The script was doctored by Rajamouli's cousin, S. S. Kanchi, while Janardhan Maharshi and Crazy Mohan wrote the dialogue for the Telugu and Tamil versions respectively, marking their first collaboration with Rajamouli.
+The script was doctored by Rajamouli's cousin, S. S. Kanchi, while Janardhana Maharshi and Crazy Mohan wrote the dialogue for the Telugu and Tamil versions respectively, marking their first collaboration with Rajamouli.
 James Fowlds was initially chosen as the film's director of photography, but was replaced by K. K. Senthil Kumar due to creative differences and scheduling conflicts.
 M. M. Keeravani composed the film's soundtrack and score, (Note: M. M. Keeravani used the pseudonyms Maragathamani for the Tamil version, Vedanarayana for the Malayalam dubbed version, and M. M. Kreem for the Hindi dubbed version.)
 Kotagiri Venkateswara Rao edited the film, Ravinder Reddy was its art director, and Rajamouli's wife Rama worked on the costume design.

 Production of the film began with a formal launch ceremony on 7 December 2010 in Hyderabad.
-Initial version of the fly animation was ready by november.
+The initial version of the fly animation was ready by November.
 Rajamouli felt the quality of the animation was poor.
 He wanted to shelve the movie, but by that point, around 50% of the movie was already shot, costing approximately 10-11 crores.
 He asked the team to rework on the animation from scratch.
 (Note: The average exchange rate in 2011 was 51.10 Indian rupees (₹) per 1 US dollar (US$).)
 The film's final budget was estimated at between ₹30 and ₹40 crore.